PRO2022-Heig/heigvd-pro-01/README.md

 ```

 ### Access
-- The backend can be accessed with `api.our-app.local`
+- The backend can be accessed from `api.our-app.local`
-- The frontend can be accessed with `our-app.local`
+- The frontend can be accessed from `our-app.local`
+- MailHog can be access from `our-app.local:8025`

 ### Side note
 The URL might change once we have settled for a name.
 In that case, simply change the entries in the hosts file and access the different parts using the new URLs.